-The A6 comes strung up with 12's, but I put D'Addario NYXL 11 through 49 on mine to make a little more bend-friendly for guitar solos.
-It handles great and I really enjoy performing with this guitar.
+The A6 comes strung up with 12's, but I put 11 through 49 on mine to make a little more bend-friendly for guitar solos.
+It handles great, and I really enjoy performing with this guitar.

-If there is a downside to the A6 it would be that there is no bridge pickup to complete the package.
-The guitar really sounds great as is, but I enjoy having a few more tonal options with magnetic pickups.
-Which lead me to upgrade my A6 with a Seymour Duncan P Rail with a Triple Shot mounting ring.
-You have the ability to get 4 tones out of one pickup.
-A humbucker in series and parallel, single coil and a P90.
-These pickups sound amazing, and if you have a set of them you can squeeze out 24 different tones using the Triple Shot mounting ring switches in combination with a 3-way toggle switch.
-When I find the time I'll update this blog with a demo video of the upgraded A6.
+If there is a downside to the A6, it would be that there is no bridge pickup to complete the package.
+The guitar sounds great as is, but I enjoy having a few more tonal options with magnetic pickups, which lead me to upgrade my A6 with a Seymour Duncan P Rail and Triple Shot mounting ring.
+You can get four tones out of one pickup.
+A humbucker in series and parallel, single-coil, and a P90.
+These pickups sound amazing, and if you have a set of them, you can squeeze out 24 different tones using the Triple Shot mounting ring switches in combination with a 3-way toggle switch.

 There is one more hybrid guitar that should be mentioned, but I have not had the opportunity to play one yet.
 New for 2019 is the Fender Acoustasonic.
 I will be getting one in my shop in the near future, and I'll give you my take on it.
 It seems quite versatile.